Zichi/Ping/README.md

 # Ping
-Site made to keep track of the status of all the switches located in the network topology of SHS
+Site made to be able to keep track of servers or other networking units.

+# Config.js
+Edit this file to be able to edit the servers or other units you would like to check the status of.

+It is also possible to set the layout of the serverlist as well as some styling options.